stangreg/Ignitron/README.md

 </p>

 An ESP32 based foot pedal to communicate with the Spark Amp and Spark App via Bluetooth LE (iOS) and Bluetooth Serial (Android).
 Also works as a control device for a Looper app on the mobile.
+**Ignitron works with all Spark Devices** (Spark 40, Spark Mini, Spark GO).

 **Ignitron** gives you full control over your Spark Amp:
 * Switch between the four **hardware presets**
 * Switch between **custom saved presets** organized in banks
 * **Toggle effects** for the selected preset
-* **Load new presets** via the Spark App (iOS only)
+* **Save new presets** to Ignitron via the Spark App
 * **Delete** stored presets
-* Control **Looper apps** (and other apps which support bluetooth keyboards)
+* Control **Looper apps** on a mobile (and other apps which support bluetooth keyboard controls)

-Adding new presets to **Ignitron** can easily be done as it can also act as a Spark Amp.
-Simply connect to **Ignitron** with your Spark app and load new presets directly from ToneCloud (or your downloaded presets) to **Ignitron**.
+Adding new presets to **Ignitron** can easily be done as it can also act like a Spark Amp.
+Simply connect to **Ignitron** with the Spark App and save new presets directly from ToneCloud (or your downloaded presets) to **Ignitron**.

-One big advantage of **Ignitron** is that it communicates with your Spark Amp using the **Bluetooth LE** protocol.
+One big advantage of **Ignitron** is that it communicates with the Spark Amp using the **Bluetooth LE** protocol.
-This means you can still connect your mobile with your Spark Amp as an audio speaker and play along your favorite songs while you control your effects.
+This means it is possible to connect your mobile to your Spark Amp as an audio speaker and play along your favorite songs while you control your effects with Ignitron.

 The current active preset and effects are indicated via LEDs.\
 In addition, the **built-in display** provides information on